 Which projects benefit from incurring this expense?

 In general, costs that only benefit a specific project are direct expenses and costs that benefit “the business” are indirect expenses.
-Our experience shows that 98.3% of new grantees and contractors dramatically underestimate their indirect costs.
+Our experience shows that 98.3% of new award winners dramatically underestimate their indirect costs.
 More important, they fail to understand that the government prefers to do business with companies who continue to advance their resources and solutions.
-(Which requires you to not shortchange your infastructure.)

 Labor costs are usually THE largest expense for R & D projects.
 This is not lost on the government.
 As such, the government mandates that every employee who works in your company that you charge the government for, either directly or indirectly, needs to maintain a timesheet.
 These timesheets must include all of the active projects that your employees are working on, both government and commercial, as well as charge categories to account for indirect labor, such as vacation, holidays, sick and administrative time.

-It is also a FAR requirement for your company to have the following written timekeeping policy:
+It is also a FAR requirement for your company to have the following timekeeping policy:

 Timesheets must be prepared in ink